Cognitive Behavioural Therapy (CBT)

 Biofeedback

-This method entails utilizing a device capable of monitoring physiological indicators like heart rate and muscle tension, enabling individuals to gain awareness and control over these factors.
+This method entails utilising a device capable of monitoring physiological indicators like heart rate and muscle tension, enabling individuals to gain awareness and control over these factors.

 How to Find a CBT Therapist